All 10 John Legend Albums in Order of Release Date

 12. Marching into the Dark

-“Darkness and Light,” John Legend’s sixth studio album, showcases the multi-talented American singer, songwriter, and pianist’s artistry.
-Released on December 2, 2016, under Columbia Records, it marked the end of his five-album contract with GOOD Music, adding a sense of significance to the album’s release.
-This work is a seamless blend of Legend’s soulful and emotive vocals with a diverse range of musical influences, exploring themes of love, social justice, and personal growth.
-Featuring collaborations with renowned artists like Chance the Rapper and Miguel, “Darkness and Light” cements John Legend’s reputation as a versatile and socially conscious musical force.
+“Darkness and Light” is the sixth studio album, better described as multi-gifted by this American singer, songwriter, and pianist known as John Legend.
+The album was released on December 2, 2016, under Columbia Records, making it the fifth and final album of his five-album contract with GOOD Music.
+It is a perfect blend of Legend’s soulful, emotive vocals and eclectic musical influences; the themes range from love, social justice, to personal growth.
+On the album, he features guest appearances by the likes of Chance the Rapper and Miguel.
+“Darkness and Light” further seals John Legend as a versatile yet socially conscious musical force.

 6. A Legendary Christmas (2018)